stap(1) — Linux manual page

 This option is equivalent to --privilege=stapusr.

---trust-servers (see below) for listing.
-If no argument is
+below) for listing.
+If no argument is supplied, then the

-dress, or by certificate serial number (obtained using
+host name, ip address, or by certificate serial number (ob‐

---list-servers).
-The latter is most commonly used when
+tained using --list-servers).
+The latter is most commonly

-adding or revoking trust in a server (see --trust-servers
+used when adding or revoking trust in a server (see

-below).
-If a server is specified by host name or ip ad‐
+--trust-servers below).
+If a server is specified by host

-dress, then an optional port number may be specified.
-This
+name or ip address, then an optional port number may be

 IP addresses may be IPv4 or IPv6 addresses.